mbabynames search ✿

 Beckham Oliver

-Beckham ("noble and strong") and Oliver ("olive tree").
+Beckham ("homestead by the stream") and Oliver ("olive tree").
 Two distinct meanings that create a name with range.
 Beckham is 2 syllables.
 Oliver at 3 adds length and rhythm.

 Beckham Everett

-Meaning: Beckham = "noble and strong", Everett = "brave as a wild boar".
+Meaning: Beckham = "homestead by the stream", Everett = "brave as a wild boar".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 The longer Everett (3 syllables) builds on the shorter Beckham, giving the name forward momentum.

 Beckham Benjamin